 The web enables you to look for your niche pretty much all over the world.
-A few thousand people looking for bread recipes, or raw food can be a good place to start.
+A few thousand people looking for bread recipes or raw food can be an excellent place to start.

 Search volume for a keyword like “raw food recipes” across the US and other countries

-Thus, rather than just creating a business, you might want to build a community first.
+Thus, you might want to build a community rather than just create a business.